Alice Hartmann (Adv Dip, M.A., UKCP reg)

 Working as a therapist in another language I am drawn to the multilingual experience in the therapy room.
 I offer therapy in French.

-My fee is £45 for a one-to-one session.
+My fee is £50 for a one-to-one session.
 Each lasts 50 minutes except the initial appointment which is 60 minute long.
-If you cannot afford the full price do not hesitate to talk to me about what is financially possible for you.

 I can work with you in English or in French if your native language is French.